loconomics/loconomics-backend/doc/development.md

 2. The request hits (api/middleware/i18n.ts)[../api/middleware/i18n.ts].
 This checks to see if the third path component looks like a [RFC 4646](https://www.ietf.org/rfc/rfc4646.txt) language code.
 If it does, the code is removed from the path and stashed in the request's _accept-language_ header.
 3. The request then hits [Sails' i18n middleware](https://sailsjs.com/documentation/concepts/internationalization) which, among other things, parses the _accept-language_ header and makes it available via `req.getLocale()`.
 4. The request then reaches Sails' router.
 If it matches a route in the new backend, it is processed immediately and the results are returned.
 5. If no route in the new backend matches, [api/middleware/proxy.ts](../api/middleware/proxy.ts) proxies the request to a server running the current backend.
 By default this is _https://loconomics.com_, but _https://dev.loconomics.com_ is a good choice for development.
+Select a Loconomics backend to which requests should proxy by setting the _LOCONOMICS_BACKEND_URL_ environment variable.

 ## Database access

 Sails includes an ORM, and while you'll see it referenced throughout its documentation, we aren't using it.
 Instead, we're using the [@loconomics/data](https://github.com/loconomics/loconomics-data) package, because Sails' third-party MSSQL adapter is outdated. @loconomics/data wraps [TypeORM](https://typeorm.io), so see its documentation or our existing code to learn how to use it.

+While @loconomics/data is developed as a separate package, it is linked into the new backend via Git submodules at [data/](../data/).
+It may eventually make sense to eliminiate this distinction at some point, but for now is done this way to give each distinct repository a well-defined scope.
+Eventually @loconomics/data and its migrations should be the single source of truth on the schema, but for now that work remains unfinished.

 ## Writing the code

 Start by implementing the endpoint logic.
 In the new backend, make a file at _api/controllers/my-new-endpoint.ts_.
 This file is your [Sails action](https://sailsjs.com/documentation/concepts/actions-and-controllers) and uses a format called [node-machine](http://node-machine.org/).
 We'll dive into some common action patterns below.

 Then, find the code to be ported in the current backend.
 [This directory](https://github.com/loconomics/loconomics/tree/master/web/api/v1) contains the logic for mapping requests to responses, while [this directory](https://github.com/loconomics/loconomics/tree/master/web/App_Code) contains additional logic used by the _.cshtml_ files.
+In particular, the [LcRest directory](https://github.com/loconomics/loconomics/tree/master/web/App_Code/LcRest) maps database/C# objects back to JSON.

 Note that, to keep things simple, I'm recommending that we keep the logic near the endpoint in the new backend.
 That is, we'll keep the query and parsing logic together in the action, only splitting it up if we find ourselves using the same logic in 3 or more places.
 See later sections of this document for common action patterns and examples.
+If code needs to be separated out, place it in a [helper](https://sailsjs.com/documentation/anatomy/api/helpers).

 ## Setting up routing

 Once your action is written, you'll need to add it to _config/routes.js_.
 See [this documentation](https://sailsjs.com/documentation/concepts/actions-and-controllers/routing-to-actions) for more details.
 For compatibility with the current backend, please use routes of the form _/api/v1/path/to/action_.
 Do not include the language code in the Sails route definition.

-Also, please keep routes in alphabetical order to make finding specific endpoints easier.
+Also, please keep routes in alphabetical order to make it easier to determine if a given endpoint has been ported.

 ## Abstracting functionality

 If we find ourselves using functionality in 3 or more places, we should move it to a [helper](https://sailsjs.com/documentation/concepts/helpers).
 Helpers also use the node-machine format, and are globally accessible via `sails.helpers.helperName`.

-An example of a good helper is [connection.ts](../api/helpers/connection.ts), which allocates a database connection.
-If we find ourselves reusing query logic in several places, we may want to create namespaced helpers to use the query in multiple actions.

 ## Common patterns with examples